 - Graduate Students: 9 credits (credit hours) per semester

-To drop below full-time status during fall or spring semesters, you must request permission from the International Student Advisor (ISA).
-Schedule an appointment with the ISA before the semester begins or within the first three days of classes, and the advisor must complete a Reduced Course Load Form.
-If you drop below a full course of study without prior approval of the Office of the International Student Programs and Services, you will be considered out of status.
+To drop below full-time status during fall or spring semesters, you must request permission from the Office of Global Initiatives.
+Your advisor must complete a Reduced Course Load Form.
+If you drop below a full course of study without prior approval from the Office of Global Initiatives, you will be considered out of status.

 Only 3 hours of online classes may be taken each semester to count towards full time enrollment.

 - Undergraduate students must enroll in 9 hours of classes on the AUM campus and 3 hours may be taken online to count towards full time enrollment of 12 hours.
 A student may enroll in more than 3 hours online each semester, but only 3 hours will count towards full time enrollment.